Simulated LSST Observations of Real Metre-scale Imminent Impactors

 Our main conclusions are as follows:

-\begin{itemize} \item Of the 216 simulated objects, the LSST would have observed 28 impactors for a total of 99 observations.
-Three of these are observed 9+ times but \textbf{not} discovered, and one (USG\_2015-05-10T07-45) is `discovered' and reported four days before impact. \item Proposed modifications to the Solar System Processing pipeline (reporting individual tracklets with 3+ observations) would increase this to seven discoveries, with a median $\sim$3.5 days before impact. \item These (potential) discoveries are significantly earlier than the current longest lead time for a real imminent impactor of 21 hours for 2014 AA \citep{Kowalski14, Farnocchia16}. \item Accounting for limitations in our dataset, we predict the LSST to observe 48 $\pm$ 6 unique metre-scale impactors for 170 $\pm$ 21 individual observations, and discover 12 $\pm$ 3 pre-impact (assuming SSP changes are applied).
-These values are consistent with the lower end of previous estimates \citep{Juric23} and agree with recent work (\citealt{Cheng26} and references therein). \item Even with the SSP changes, we still predict 84 $\pm$ 11 observations of 36 $\pm$ 6 objects will go unreported.
-However, if these objects are then discovered by other surveys (either telescopic of fireball-based), these observations could be linked \citep{Bellem20, Clark23}, which would significantly extend observation arcs and improve orbit determination and impact location predictions. \item While Rubin will likely not become the leading facility for pre-impact discoveries, the $\sim$1 discovery per year that we do predict will come with several days warning, rather than the current average of a few hours.
-This will allow ample time for follow-up observations, and potentially the deployment of specialised observation equipment for the fireball phase.
+\begin{itemize} \item Of the 216 objects from the `best case' simulation, the LSST would have observed 30 impactors for a total of 130 observations. \item Of these 30 objects, two were linked by the default 3-tracklet linking algorithm.
+Eight were discovered by a custom method which uses single 3-observation tracklets, and which is a proposed change to the current Solar System Processing pipeline. \item These eight discoveries were made 5 days pre-impact (median), significantly earlier than the current longest lead time for a real imminent impactor of 21 hours for 2014 AA \citep{Kowalski14, Farnocchia16}. \item Based off the `realistic' simulation, and accounting for limitations in the USG CNEOS dataset, we predict the LSST will observe 34 $\pm$ 2 unique metre-scale impactors for 125 $\pm$ 18 individual observations, and discover 8 $\pm$ 2 pre-impact over the course of its 10 year survey (assuming the 3-observation method is applied).
+We predict a median warning time of 4.3 $\pm$ 3.2 days.
+These values are consistent with the lower end of previous estimates (e.g. \citealt{Juric23}) and other recent work (\citealt{Cheng26} and references therein). \item Even with the SSP changes, we still predict 26 $\pm$ 2 objects will be observed a few (e.g. 1 - 4) times but remain undiscovered, based on limitations of the linking algorithms.
+However, if these objects are then discovered by other surveys (either telescopic or fireball-based), these observations could be linked \citep{Bellem20, Clark23}, which would significantly extend observation arcs and improve orbit determination and impact location predictions. \end{itemize}